Is an Element of a List of Lists/Classes Fulfilling a Condition?

 , default messaging is used (see examples for default messages)."{arg_name}"

-can be used in messaging.- class
+can be used in messaging.- Default value

 Subclass of the condition.